12.1 Academic Appeals: Undergraduate and Taught Postgraduate

 32. Any student whose appeal satisfies the criteria for consideration by the Academic Appeal Panel shall have the right to appear before the Panel and may be accompanied by a person of his/her choice, for example a fellow student or a representative from the Students’ Union or a member of the academic staff.
-If that person is acting as a legal representative, the University must be informed at least five working days before the date of the Committee.
+If that person is acting as a legal representative, the University must be informed at least three working days before the date of the Committee.

 33. The appeal hearing will be conducted as follows: Where a student has indicated that he/she will be attending the hearing, there shall be no discussion of the case prior to the appearance of the appellant.
 The Chair of the Panel shall ask the student and any other persons present to identify themselves and shall determine that any individual who is accompanying the student is able to satisfy the stipulations in the relevant Academic Appeal Procedures.